folio-org/rfcs/text/0005-application-formalization.md

 **N.B.** Full module descriptors and metadata have been omitted for readability reasons.

 ## Benefits
-* Allows for expanding the bounded context
-  * By expanding the bounded context from the module to the Application, multiple modules can directly access the storage of the microservice.
-  * Benefites of this include:
-    * Improved performance and simplified logic.
-Modules can now perform the same operations with fewer API calls.
-    * Fewer modules since this eliminates the need for separate business logic and storage modules.
 * This is the first step toward breaking the monolithic release into application-specific releases
 * Results in fewer things to work with at the system operator level
 * Brings us closer to realizing the idea of having an application store/marketplace
+* Allows for introducing/expanding the bounded context (subject of a separate RFC)

 ## Risks and Drawbacks
 * Folio has too many module dependencies which must be reduced